 HPL benchmark is the most widely recognized metric for ranking high-performance computing systems.
 When HPL gained prominence in the early 1990s there was a strong correlation between its predicted ranking of a system and the efficacy of the system for full-scale applications.
 Computer system vendors pursued designs that would increase HPL performance, which would in turn improve overall application performance.
 This has ceased to be the case and in fact the opposite is now true.
 HPL rankings of computer systems are no longer well correlated to real application performance, which use more work optimal algorithms with high bandwidth and low latency requirements.

 We will begin with short talks from the HPGMG developers, who will introduce the 4th order HPGMG-FV implementation, provide high-level performance challenges compared to the 2nd order implementation, and discuss performance observations on various DOE HPC platforms including the observation of attaining up to 28% of peak on a Cray XC30 (Ivy Bridge).
+We will discuss general benchmarking issues for extreme-scale computers and provide a quantitative performance model, with validation, of HPGMG-FV.

 We will continue with talks from users of HPGMG and researchers in the benchmarking community.
 Interested speakers are invited to contact us about giving a short presentation.
 We will conclude with a half hour discussion session where the public is invited to ask questions of the developers and speakers.